Oliver-Loeffler/image-registration/README.md

 * Sum up learnings and reshape structure of alignment/correction classes, possibly add higher level functions to do the all-in-one-job as its done in the demos.
 * Add graphical examples of first order distortions.
+* Functionality to determine which kind of correction / model can be used on a given dataset

 # How does is work?